-The ESP Mighty Vise is a mysterious FRT-3 style variant only seen in the 1983 ESP Export Catalog and is the only model of the era to have fine tuners placed on the nut.
+The ESP Mighty Vise is a mysterious FRT-3 style variant only seen in the 1983 ESP Export Catalog.

 This model was short-lived, and there are theories that the ESP Mighty Vise may have been a result of a highly experimental prototype made by Floyd D. Rose before he made the very first vertical fine tuning (FRT-4V) prototype.